ANVF-Postal/Flyby/README.md

 Despite how it may feel, the game is not _rigged_ in any way, it's purely random, based on odds.
 There is no code to make you lose at critical times, or land on a zero that's right next to a nine.
 During testing, I was surprised by how rigged _my own game felt._

 The value of 256 below the machine represents how many frames the machine has left to tick before landing on the final number.
-This was originally a debug measure, but I found it added an element of suspense where players would try guess the number as it got close to landing.
+This was originally a debug measure, but I found it added an element of suspense where players would try to predict the number as it got close to landing.

 However, every bet there is a chance the machine won't complete the full 256 frames, and it will jam randomly on a random frame before 256.
 This does not help or hurt your odds past the first bet, because the numbers are still random either way.
 Jamming just adds to the fun.

+Can you WIN Flyby?

+Yes, the offical way to WIN is to BET ZERO, causing the game to quit.
+After that your current CASH is your score, and the game will print out your run stats.
+HIGHSCORE means nothing if it's not the balance you left with.

 # Features
 -A 64 character long random number sequence, that determines your win